Philadelphia International Records: Beginning and success

 The label had a distribution deal with CBS Records until 1984.
-Distribution of the catalog from 1976 onward was taken over by EMI Records, but CBS continued to distribute material recorded up to 1976.
+Distribution of the catalog from 1976 onward was taken over by EMI Records, but CBS continued to distribute material which was recorded up to 1976.
 In 2007, Sony's Legacy Recordings regained the rights to Philadelphia International's full catalog and the following year, PIR/Legacy released a box set titled Love Train: The Sound of Philadelphia.

-Most of the music released by the label was recorded and produced at Sigma Sound Studios in Philadelphia, with chief engineer and later studio owner Joe Tarsia recording many of the sessions.
+Most of the music which was released by the label was recorded and produced at Sigma Sound Studios in Philadelphia, with chief engineer and later studio owner Joe Tarsia recording many of the sessions.
 More than 30 resident studio musicians, known collectively as MFSB ("Mother Father Sister Brother"), were based at this studio and backed up most of the recordings.
-Some of these musicians also acted as arrangers, writers or producers for Philadelphia International as well as for other labels recording in the city.
-They included Bobby Martin, Norman Harris, Thom Bell, Ronnie Baker, Vince Montana and, later, Jack Faith and John Usry.
+Some of the musicians also acted as arrangers, writers, or producers for Philadelphia International as well as for other labels recording in the city.
+They included Bobby Martin, Norman Harris, Thom Bell, Ronnie Baker, Vince Montana and, later, Jack Faith, Dexter Wansel, and John Usry.

-Gamble and Huff worked as independent producers with a series of artists in the late 1960s and early 1970s, including Jerry Butler, Wilson Pickett and Dusty Springfield.
-They also produced the Jacksons' first two albums for Epic/CBS after the group had left Motown in 1976.
+Gamble and Huff worked as independent producers with a series of artists in the late 1960s and early 1970s, including Jerry Butler, Wilson Pickett, and Dusty Springfield.
+They also produced the Jacksons' first two albums for Epic/CBS after the group left Motown in 1976.
 The first, titled The Jacksons, featured the platinum-selling single "Enjoy Yourself", and a second album, Goin' Places, followed in 1977.
-Although on CBS subsidiary Epic, both albums and the singles also carried a Philadelphia International logo.
+Although they were released on a CBS subsidiary, Epic, both albums and the singles also had a Philadelphia International logo.

 In 1965, Gamble and Huff started an independent label, Excel Records.
 It was soon renamed Gamble Records and in 1972, was folded into Philadelphia International as a subsidiary.
-In 1974, the subsidiary's name was changed to TSOP Records, taken from the title of the 1974 hit single "TSOP (The Sound of Philadelphia".
-Artists for Excel/Gamble/TSOP included Dee Dee Sharp, Archie Bell & the Drells and the People's Choice, who had a top 10 single on TSOP in 1976 with "Do It Any Way You Wanna".
-Later signings to the Philly International roster in the 1980s and 1990s included Patti LaBelle, the Stylistics, Phyllis Hyman and the Dells.
+In 1974, the subsidiary's name was changed to TSOP Records, taken from the title of the 1974 hit single "TSOP (The Sound of Philadelphia)".
+Artists for Excel/Gamble/TSOP included Dee Dee Sharp, Archie Bell & the Drells, and the People's Choice who had a top 10 single on TSOP in 1976 with "Do It Any Way You Wanna".
+Later signings to the Philly International roster in the 1980s and 1990s included Patti LaBelle, the Stylistics, Phyllis Hyman, and the Dells.

-Between 1973 and 1975, Gamble and Huff also distributed a boutique label called Golden Fleece, set up by musicians Norman Harris, Ronnie Baker and Earl Young, which released the second album by the Trammps.
+Between 1973 and 1975, Gamble and Huff also distributed a boutique label called Golden Fleece, set up by musicians Norman Harris, Ronnie Baker, and Earl Young, which released the début album by the Trammps.
 Gamble and Huff also launched a short-lived subsidiary called Thunder Records.
 Created by Thom Bell, it only had two singles: Derek & Cyndi's "You Bring Out the Best in Me/I'll Do the Impossible for You", which was produced by Bell, and Fatback Band member Michael Walker's "I Got the Notion, You Got the Motion", produced by his brother and Spinners member Philippe Wynne.